 In the US, the first COVID-19 patient had nausea, cough, vomiting, abdominal pain, and loose bowel movements while hospitalized.
 They eventually tested positive for SARS-CoV-2 RNA and could detect the virus in his stool sample.
 It was also reported that another COVID-19 patient showed blood in stools as an initial symptom, but this patient’s stool sample was not tested for the virus.

 Some COVID-19 patients develop only gastrointestinal symptoms, while some have respiratory symptoms.
 A study by Stanford University found that 1 in 3 infected patients who had a mild infection had symptoms affecting the digestive tract.
 Another study in Beijing found that 3 to 79 % of infected patients developed gastrointestinal symptoms.
 The common gastrointestinal symptoms are

 Diarrhea - According to a study published in the American Journal of Gastroenterology, which examined 206 patients, 117 patients showed digestive tract symptoms, and 19.4 % of these 117 patients had diarrhea as the initial symptom.

 Vomiting - Researchers of the Beijing study noted that vomiting was more common in infected children than adults.
 After analyzing all the reported cases associated with GI symptoms between December 2019 and February 2020, it was found that between 6.5 to 66.7 % of children experienced vomiting, while only 3.6 to 15.9 % of adults exhibited this symptom.

-Loss of Appetite - The Beijing study also found that between 39.9 and 50.2 % of infected people also reported losing their appetite.
+Loss of Appetite - The Beijing study also found that 39.9 and 50.2 % of infected people lose their appetite.